Man Utd transfer news: Aston Villa goalkeeper Emiliano Martinez keen on Old Trafford move

 Man Utd discussing goalkeeper move internally before Deadline Day; Aston Villa's Emiliano Martinez and Royal Antwerp's Senne Lammens targets; Sky Sports News understands that Martinez and Lammens are both keen on a move to Old Trafford

-Internal discussions continue at Manchester United over their next steps regarding signing a goalkeeper, with Aston Villa's Emiliano Martinez and Royal Antwerp's Senne Lammens targeted.
+Manchester United are in talks over two goalkeepers - Aston Villa's Emiliano Martinez and Royal Antwerp's Senne Lammens - on Deadline Day.

-It is understood that Martinez and Lammens are both keen on a move to Old Trafford.
+They are keeping potential deals with Martinez and Lammens warm before deciding which one to go for - if they end up signing one at all.

+There is still a chance that United will have the same goalkeeping department as they do now.

 - Transfer Centre LIVE! | Man Utd news & transfers🔴